Values for Substitution Variables

 Other Substitution Variables

-The following table lists the substitution variables that you did not assign to any of the other categories (setup, monthly maintenance, and yearly), and provides important details for each variable:
+The following table lists the substitution variables that you didn't assign to any of the other categories (setup, monthly maintenance, and yearly), along with important details for each variable:

 Substitution Variable